hepplerj/Dissertation/ch2.dissertation.Heppler.md

-an economic pacesetter in the latter twentieth century, propelled by world war, new economic pursuits, demographic shifts, and federal funding.^[Bernard DeVoto, "The West: A Plundered Province," Harper's Magazine 169 (August 1934), 355-364.
+an economic pacesetter in the latter twentieth century, propelled by world war, new economic pursuits, demographic shifts, and federal funding.^[Bernard DeVoto, "The West: A Plundered Province," Harper's Magazine 169 (August 1934), 355--364.
 On the West and World War II, see
 @nash1999landscape.
-Additional work on World War II and the postwar West include @shragge1994federalcity, 333-361;
+Additional work on World War II and the postwar West include @shragge1994federalcity, 333--361;
 @clayton1967coldwar, 449--473.
 See also @lotchin1992fortress and @lotchin2003badcity.]

 San Jose lay at the center of northern California's population boom (see figure).
 A rural farming community of 68,457 in 1940, San Jose would be among the top ten largest metropolitan areas in the nation by the end of the century.
 By the 1960s the town's population numbered 204,196, and doubled by 1970 to 445,779.^[U.S. Bureau of the Census, 1960 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1970 Census, Santa Clara County, n.d., census.abag.ca.gov.]
-By century's end, San Jose would become the largest city in northern California and largely served as the suburban home for the Bay Area's technology commuters working in Sunnyvale, Mountain View, and Palo Alto.^[U.S. Bureau of the Census, 1950 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1960 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1970 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S.
-Bureau of the Census,1980 Census, Santa Clara County, n.d., census.abag.ca.gov.]
-The city limits rapidly expanded from 17 square miles in 1950 to 137 square miles in 1970, sprawling awkwardly across the Valley floor and foothills.^[Stanford Environmental Law Review, *San Jose:
-Sprawling City: A Report on Land use Policies and Practices in San Jose, California*, March 1971, 2.]
-The city grew so rapidly that street map makers could not keep up with the changes, finding their maps outdated just five months after printing; the city began selling monthly packets of stickers correcting areas of the master map that people placed upon their maps in order to maintain its accuracy.^["County Grows Too Fast for Mapmakers," *Palo Alto Times*, September 12, 1952; @cavin2012siliconvalley, 209; "Notes for a Gazetteer," *The New Yorker*, May 4, 1963, p.
+By century's end, San Jose would become the largest city in northern California and largely served as the suburban home for the Bay Area's technology commuters working in Sunnyvale, Mountain View, and Palo Alto.^[U.S. Bureau of the Census, 1950 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1960 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the Census, 1970 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S.  Bureau of the Census,1980 Census, Santa Clara County, n.d., census.abag.ca.gov.]
+The city limits rapidly expanded from 17 square miles in 1950 to 137 square miles in 1970, sprawling awkwardly across the Valley floor and foothills.^[Stanford Environmental Law Review, *San Jose: Sprawling City: A Report on Land use Policies and Practices in San Jose, California*, March 1971, 2.]
+The city grew so rapidly that street map makers could not keep up with the changes, finding their maps outdated just five months after printing; the city began selling monthly packets of stickers correcting areas of the master map that people placed upon their maps in order to maintain its accuracy.^["County Grows Too Fast for Mapmakers," *Palo Alto Times*, September 12, 1952; @cavin2012siliconvalley, 209; "Notes for a Gazetteer," *The New Yorker*, May 4, 1963, 148.]
-148.]

 ![Population of San Jose, 1940-2010.
 Source: U.S. Bureau of the Census, 1950 Census, Santa Clara County, n.d., census.abag.ca.gov; U.S. Bureau of the